dstudzinski/keyboards/Redox/1.0W bluetooth mod/README.md

 Naturally, the PCB was damaged in the process, but there are no shorts, and I don’t plan to revert to the old wireless design.

-Using the board’s schematic, I found where the Pro Micro connects on the wired version and soldered jumper wires (cut in half to keep female connectors on the other end).
+Using the board’s schematic, I found where the Pro Micro connects on the wired version.

-I did this for all rows and columns, making each PCB symmetrical in color by cutting and using each half for opposite sides.
+I covered PCB with electrical tape to prevent shorts where the controller is placed.

-To connect to the nice!nano-compatible controllers, I used right-angle header pins (see the `controllers` directory in the repo for details about alternatives), making the assembly as flat as possible.
+Then, I used hot glue to attach the nice!nano-compatible controller (I used clones, which are cheaper - see the `controllers` directory in the repo for details about alternatives) to the PCB.
+One glue 'drop' is under controller socked and glues controller directly to the PCB.
-This way, I can easily connect and disconnect the controller—and so far, I haven’t had any connectivity problems.
-On one controller, the whole row of pins is soldered.
-On the other, I used individual pins (removed from the plastic strip), soldering only the necessary connections.
+Second drop is and the end of the controller and glues it to the electrical tape so it should be easy to remove it in the future if needed.

+When you glue the controller attach usbc cable to it but the one with the thickest plastic connector you have.
+Without that you controller could be positioned too low, and you won't be able to plug in the cable.
+I positioned the controller flat on Kailh hot-swaps and A little from the edge of the PCB for security.

+For wires, I used jumper wires (Dupont cables) with cut out connectors.
+I did this for all rows and columns, making each PCB symmetrical in color.

-For the reset button (a tiny one, like in my Sweep build), I soldered additional jumper wires and hot glued the button in the space where the programming pins had been.
+For the reset button (a tiny one, like in my Sweep build), I soldered additional wires and hot glued the button in the space where the programming pins had been.
 This lets me easily reset the board by pressing the button **through a hole in the case**.

-I also purchased USB-C female and male connectors.
-I used these to create a very short USB-C cable:

-- The male end connects to the controller.
-- The female end is hot glued where the battery used to be—hidden, but still easy to access for charging.
-- This USB socket should be glued slightly above the PCB, so the cable’s connector doesn’t push against the wooden case, making it hard to plug in (which could also put stress on the connector).

-**NOTE:** I'm not sure why, but when I use a long USB-C to USB-C cable, the controller isn’t detected by my computer and I can't copy new firmware to it.
-However, if I connect the long cable directly to the controller—bypassing my short, homemade USB-C cable—everything works as expected.
-This means that, due to my short USB-C extension inside the keyboard, I need to use shorter cables between the keyboard and the computer whenever I want to upload new firmware.

 ---

 ### Fit, Assembly, and Power